AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex8.md

 ![Verify Calls](./images/sitecallsconsolega.png)

 You should now see a log entry that says `>>>>> GA - All General Pages - Sending PageView to DCS`.
-This indicates that the call from your Google Tag Manager tag `All General Pages` has fired.
+This indicates that the request from your Google Tag Manager tag `All General Pages` has fired.

 Go back to the **Network** view.

 ![Verify Calls](./images/sitecalls.png)

-To easily find the calls to Platform, you can apply a filter by entering `dcs` in the Filter field.
+To easily find the requests to Platform, you can apply a filter by entering `dcs` in the Filter field.

 ![Verify Calls](./images/dcsfilter.png)

-This should give you two calls to Platform, which are the calls that sends in ExperienceEvent data on every page load, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.
+This should give you two requests to Platform, which are the requests that sends in ExperienceEvent data on every page load, now sent by Adobe Experience Platform Launch and also, Google Tag Manager.

-The first call is the call sent by Google Tag Manager.
+The first request is the request sent by Google Tag Manager.
 Click on it and scroll down until you see **Request Payload**.

 ![Verify Calls](./images/payload.png)

-Click on **view source** to view the full raw call to Platform.
+Click on **view source** to view the full raw request to Platform.
 Select the full raw text and copy it.

 ![Verify Calls](./images/rawcall.png)